 Back to the holster.
 This holster has positive retention – unless the button is pressed the gun is not coming out.
 That should fool the bears and feral hogs and stop them stealing it off of me.
 (I am joking, I’ve never seen a bear.
 Feral hogs, well yes, they could be a problem if riled).

-When I began wearing this holster I disengaged the Beretta’s slide mounted safety.
+When I began wearing this holster I kept the Beretta’s slide mounted safety off.
 There is a firing pin block and catching the hammer will just cock it.
 There is no way for the trigger to be pulled while it is in the holster.
 I figured it was one less thing to worry about when drawing the gun while wearing a fairly bulky backpack with lots of webbing and straps around.
-Now though, I keep the safety on as that’s how I carry the Beretta in my concealed carry holster.
-That makes the muscle memory almost the same for both holsters, which simplifies things.
+After re-thinking this I now keep the safety on as that’s how I carry the Beretta in my concealed carry holster.
+This makes the muscle memory almost the same for both holsters.
 I still have to remember to press the retention release with this holster though!

-Some people do not like having the holster retention release near the trigger, but I find the release lies exactly where my finger should be when I’m holding the gun – straight along the frame above the trigger.
+Some people do not like having the holster retention release near the trigger.
+However, I find the release lies exactly where my finger should be when I’m holding the gun – straight along the frame above the trigger.
 With the long double action pull on the trigger before the first round is fired this shouldn’t be an issue anyway.